horacekangholie/ds-eda-data-preprocessing/README.md

 **Row Removal**

 If outliers are numerous or widely scattered, you may choose to remove those entire records at once.
 This avoids imputation bias but discards potentially useful data.

+Data Cleaning and Preprocessing

+### 🗒️ Handling Missing Values

+Processing missing data is a critical step in data analysis and machine learning, because missing entries can undermine model performance and reliability.
+Much like outlier treatment in previous section, you can either **impute** missing values or **drop** them entirely, depending on the situation and the proportion of missingness.
+Common imputation strategies include median, mean, and mode; we'll illustrate a few of them in this chapter.

+### 🗒️ Handling Categorical Data

+In many datasets you'll encounter **categorical features**---textual labels rather than numbers.
+Models require numeric input, so we must convert categories into numeric codes or dummy vectors.
+Common techniques include:

+-   **Label Encoding:** map each category to a unique integer (no ordinal meaning).

+-   **Ordinal Encoding:** assign integers to categories that do have a natural order.

+-   **One-Hot Encoding:** create binary indicator columns for each category.

+-   **Frequency Encoding:** replace categories with their occurrence counts or frequencies.

+-   **Feature Combinations:** engineer new categorical features by combining existing ones.